LAW VS ETHICS and how they relate to the crochet community

 By the time I’ve seen this in a pattern usually, I’ve already made the item to sell and didn’t see it until the end of the pattern or I saw it at the end of a pattern or on the main screen on Ravelry and completely passed up purchasing a pattern solely based on these words.
 Once you buy a pattern, or download it for free off the internet, you can do just about anything you want with it besides share it with the world for free, sell it or copy it and they usually have no right to tell you what to do with your finished item once it’s complete.

 In some instances, the pattern designer really DOES have the rights to say this and the law to back him/her.
+If you are a designer that is having issues with getting copyright over your work then you may need to find an attorney that can help you with the process.
 There are probably as many different copyright situations as there are pattern designers in this world, but let’s take a look at some examples.

 So why do you see it then?
 There are designers out there who want to require that crocheters following their patterns must purchase a license in order to sell finished items and many designers will always feel that a license can be imposed.
 They have every right to feel this way because such a thing has never been brought to court.